 A farm scare today made me think of you.
 There is a lesson for us all that I hope my animals never learn.
 One of our boys ran in shouting, “The cows!
 The cows!
 They are trying to get out!
 They are pushing on the gate!”.
 I ran out there to see it was a misunderstanding.
-The boys heard a noise, saw the position of the cows and assumed the worst.
+The boys heard a noise, saw the position of the cows, and assumed the worst.
 All was well.
-(It almost turned into a “parent of young children” fear when I saw it was the bull and one of the cows (that means female) over in that corner together… ) But it reminded me of my greatest fear of raising farm animals in a suburban/rural town close to busy roads.
+(It almost turned into a “parent of young children” fear when I saw it was the bull and one of the cows (that means female) over in that corner together… ) But it reminded me of my greatest fear of raising farm animals in a suburban/rural town near busy roads.
 I think you and I can benefit from understanding my fear here.
-I’ll tell you my fears and help you on one condition: you can’t tell my animals this lesson.
+I’ll tell you my worries and help you with one condition: you can’t tell my animals this lesson.
 It is only for us.

 You are free

 That’s the lesson.
 Rather than bury the lede, that’s the lesson.
 You’re free.
 In many contexts and many ways – you are free.
 Now that I’ve spilled the beans, you’re free to stop reading and have the next few minutes back if you like.
 You’re free, after all.

 The lesson I hope the animals never learn.